Westfarms

-Westfarms is a shopping mall on the West Hartford-Farmington town line in the U.S. state of Connecticut.
-It was opened in 1974, expanded in 1982 and 1995-1997, and remodeled in 2008-2009.
+Westfarms is a shopping mall on the West Hartford–Farmington town line in the U.S. state of Connecticut.
+It is owned and managed by Simon Property Group, which acquired original developer Taubman Centers in 2025.

+The mall was opened in 1974, expanded in 1982 and 1995–1997, and remodeled in 2008–2009.
 With 1267000 ft2 of gross leasable area, Westfarms is the third-largest mall in Connecticut.
 It is located on Route 71, off the I-84 and Route 9 junction and near several open-air shopping plazas.
-The mall is currently owned and managed by Taubman Centers, a subsidiary of Simon Property Group.

 History

 Westfarms opened in 1974.
 It was developed by Bloomfield Hills-based Taubman Centers, which remains in charge of its management since then.
-Its original anchors were G. Fox & Co., and Sage-Allen.
+Its original anchors were G. Fox & Co., JCPenney, and Sage-Allen.
 The mall was expanded with a new retail wing in 1982, which included a Lord & Taylor store.

-Hartford-based G. Fox was acquired by Boston-based Filene's in 1992, and the Westfarms store was rebranded on January 30, 1993.
-Sage-Allen filed for Chapter 11 bankruptcy in 1992, and closed permanently in 1993.